nosoop/SM-TFEconData/README.md

 # TF2 Econ Data

 Work-in-progress library to get TF2 item data from game memory.
+No more parsing the the schema file and maintaining your own structure for plugin support.

 I got bored one day and thought about rewriting a few of my internal plugins so they didn't depend on external tooling anymore.